Preparing for your First Class

-An Introduction to Disabled Student Services for Faculty at College of Marin
+An Introduction to Student Accessibility Services (SAS), formerly Disabled Student Services, for Faculty at College of Marin

-As a member of the faculty of the College of Marin, you will eventually have a disabled student on your classroom who is requesting some form of accommodation through the Disabled Students Program.
+As a member of the faculty of the College of Marin, you will eventually have a student with a disability in your classroom who is requesting some form of accommodation through Student Accessibility Services.
 The purpose of the following information is to prepare you to better serve these students and better understand your role and obligations in supporting these students.

-1. An individual’s disability is often a very sensitive and private matter.
+- An individual’s disability is often a very sensitive and private matter.
 We ask that faculty not discuss the disability with other students and not ask personal questions of the student.
 Any questions should be limited to the particular accommodation.
-If you have questions or need help in providing the accommodation, contact the Disabled Students Program.
+Instructors having questions are encouraged to speak to a student privately about their accommodation in order to maintain confidentiality.
+Speaking or announcing to the class about a student’s disability violates a student’s right to privacy under FERPA (Family Educational Rights and Privacy Act).
+If you have questions or need help in providing the accommodation, contact Student Accessibility Services.

-3. Please make every effort to insure that equipment provided for students with disabilities is available for them, such as special chairs or tables.
+- Please make every effort to ensure that equipment provided for students with disabilities is available for them, such as special chairs or tables.

-4. You will not be asked to change the fundamental nature or content of your class for a person with a disability.
-The goal of the support effort is to provide the student with the best possible access to the material you are teaching.
-Counselors will be very specific in detailing accommodations.
+- Faculty will not be asked to change the fundamental nature or content of a class for a person with a disability.
+The goal of the support effort is to provide the student with the best possible access to the material that is being taught.
+SAS counselors will be very specific in detailing accommodations.

-5. Providing accommodations is both a privilege and an obligation of the faculty.
-Disabled students have a right to access educational opportunity, and we as educators have an obligation to support that access.
+- Providing accommodations is both a privilege and an obligation of the faculty.
+Students with disabilities have a right to access educational opportunity, and we as educators have an obligation to support that access.

 back to top

-What instructors should know about Disabled Students Programs & Services (DSPS)
+What instructors should know about Student Accessibility Services (SAS), formerly Disabled Students Programs & Services (DSPS)

 back to top